 Beauty gurus like to say that eyebrows are the key to framing your face and drawing attention to your eyes, and it’s true that a finely-manicured browline can elevate your beauty.
 The only problem is that some of us are not as blessed in the eyebrow department, whether from having sparse hair or light-colored hair.
 So, how can you achieve your ideal brow look without using messy cosmetics?
-At Bentley Skincare & Wellness in Springfield, MO, we believe most patients can benefit from microblading treatments.
+At Bentley Skincare & Wellness in Springfield, MO, we believe most patients can benefit from microblading treatment.

 What Is Microblading and How Long Does It Last?